Skip to main content

 Why these two differ

-The most material structural difference between these two cash funds is cost: Simplicity NZ Cash Fund charges an annual fund fee of 0.12%, while Summer New Zealand Cash charges 0.62% — a five-fold difference that compounds directly against net returns in a category where margins are narrow.
+The most material structural difference between these two funds is cost: Simplicity NZ Cash Fund charges an annual fund fee of 0.12%, compared with Summer New Zealand Cash at 0.62% — a five-fold difference that compounds meaningfully against cash-like returns over time.

 What's different at a glance